Krishnag09/S3_image_uploader/README.md

 # Project Name

-This is a project in response to  Bowery farms take home assessment for backend engineer role.
+This is a project is to implement a image uploader with rate limiter.
 ## Table of Contents

 - [Project Name](#project-name)